Joefva/lenstool_idPIE_tutorial/docs/sphinx/source/SZE/general_method_SZE.rst

 dPIE Profile
 ~~~~~~~~~~~~~~~

-The ICM corresponding to the dPIE profile (see :ref:`supported_potentials`) for the SZE simply describes the gas density as a dPIE, independant of any other parameter.
+The ICM corresponding to the dPIE profile (see :doc:`../Supported_pot`) for the SZE simply describes the gas density as a dPIE, independant of any other parameter.
 Therefore, it uses the same description as other dPIE potentials.

 .. _idPIE_profile_SZE: